gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-how-it-works.md

     var positionLocation = gl.getAttribLocation(program, "a_position");
     var colorLocation = gl.getAttribLocation(program, "a_color");

+This is also usually done at initialization time.

-Once we know the location of the attribute we then issue 2 commands.
+Once we know the location of the attribute we then issue 3 commands just before drawing.

     gl.enableVertexAttribArray(location);

-This command tells WebGL we want to supply data from a buffer.
+That command tells WebGL we want to supply data from a buffer.

+    gl.bindBuffer(gl.ARRAY_BUFFER, someBuffer);

+That command binds a buffer to the ARRAY_BUFFER bind point.
+It's a global variable internal to WebGL

     gl.vertexAttribPointer(
         location,